orodley/naive/README.md

 C compiler toolchain targeting Linux x64, written from scratch in C. Many features are missing, but it is complete enough to self-host.

+(Self hosting is temporarily broken while working on float support)

 Includes:

 * libc